decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 different origins in order to avoid cross-compressibility.

 Compression side-channel attacks is a domain that evolved greatly in recent years.
-CTX fills the void as a generic defence that completely mitigates such attacks.
+CTX fills the void as a generic defense that completely mitigates such attacks.
 Our aim is to create a production-level solution that enables web services' administrators to strengthen web applications.
 It runs at the application layer, is opt-in, and does not require modifications to web